-While Maya prepares to leave for college, her parents are starting their own new phase in life: the empty nest.
+When Maya Shepherd prepared to leave for the University of Tennessee in 2009, her parents were starting their own new phase in life: the empty nest.

-“Barbara and I have been married for 24 years and most of those years have been with children,” said Harold Shepherd.
-“I think both of us are looking forward to spending more time together.”
+“Barbara and I had been married for 24 years and most of those years had been with children,” said Harold Shepherd.
+“I think both of us were looking forward to spending more time together.”

-The Shepherds haven’t spent a lot of time talking about the transition, but they both acknowledge it will take some time to get used to having an empty nest.
+The Shepherds didn't spend a lot of time talking about the transition, but they both acknowledged it would take some time to get used to having an empty nest.

-“My wife is an elementary school assistant principal,” Shepherd said.
-“Most evenings she calls it quits by 9 pm, which is when I am still wide awake.
+“My wife was an elementary school assistant principal,” Shepherd said.
+“Most evenings she called it quits by 9 pm, which is when I was still wide awake.
 With Maya at home, there was always something going on.
-I think it is going to be incredibly quiet with just the two of us.”
+I anticipated incredible quiet with just the two of us.”

 Mike and Kari McCleery have been in the empty nester season of life since 2003.